sanath-narasimhan/academic-static/content/post/First-Search-engine.md

 1. Implemented my own Inverted index from scratch using numpy and pandas.

-2. Created A way to quickly retrive the posting lists for similarity calculation.
+2. Created A way to quickly retrieve the posting lists for similarity calculation.

 3. Improving efficiency by dropping words that appear too many times from the vocabulary.